DAB-Foundation/dab-dao/README.md

 ## DAB DAO
 ### What is it
-Distribute the authority to the holders of all deposit tokens(DPT).
+DAB DAO is Decentralized Autonomous Bank DAO.
+It is to redistribute and allocate the authorities and votes to the holders of all deposit tokens(DPT).

 ### Why
 #### Goal